Highlights and updates

 Subsidies differ depending on when people enrolled for 2018

-For the first 18 days of open enrollment, CHRISTUS plans didn’t show up on HealthCare.gov.
+In November 2017, for the first 18 days of open enrollment for 2018 coverage, CHRISTUS plans didn’t show up on HealthCare.gov.
 This was apparently due to the fact that the final rates didn’t account for the lack of CSR funding, and were thus suppressed by the federal exchange (the situation is outlined here, but as noted below, the revised rate filing that CHRISTUS submitted in September included the cost of CSR added to premiums and the assumption that CSR funding would not continue in 2018, so it’s unclear why there was a problem with the rates).

 CMS confirmed that this bulletin (see question 7) from 2016 is still applicable to this situation.
 They also confirmed that New Mexico is the only HealthCare.gov state that had suppressed plans at the start of the current enrollment period, with only CHRISTUS plans suppressed.